Crowe Hall, Bath, England

 The National Heritage List for England: Register of Parks and Gardens Grade II Reference GD1533

 Crowe Hall is a classical Bath stone mansion.
 It was built around 1760, re-built around 1800 and since then continuously re-modelled.
 After a serious fire in 1926, the west front was completely re-built.
 The entrance front has a giant portico.
 The orangery at the western end was built in the 1880s.

-Designation status: English Heritage Listed Building Grade II
+Designation status: The National Heritage List for England: Listed Building Grade II

 Terrain: Steep site.